chang55245/onnx-model-staticalize/README.md

 # Step 4

 Lowering the model to ONNXBasic instead of ONNXIR.
-Because the IR lowering from ONNXBasic to ONNXIR includes some shape inference passes that may cause errors.
+Because the IR transformation from ONNXBasic to ONNXIR includes some shape inference passes that may cause errors.

 run
 - /your/path/to/onnx-mlir --EmitONNXBasic model_fixed.onnx -o updated-static.mlir